 Smith

 continued from page 16

-good, so I should be able to
+good, so I should be able to play.

-McCarthy also missed the

-hamstring injury, forcing senior Harrison Smith and sophomore Zeke Motta to play the entire game.
+McCarthy also missed the Michigan Štate game with a last week is we couldn't hamstring injury, forcing senior Harrison Smith and sophomore Zeke Motta to play the entire game.
 Junior cornerback Robert Blanton also had to play safety in some packages.

-"The thing with McCarthy Michigan State game with a last week is we couldn't
+"The thing with McCarthy GRACE KENESEY/The Observer family here," Laddish said.